Africa: Religion

 While Africans profess a wide variety of religious beliefs, the majority of the people respect African religions or parts of them.
 However, in formal surveys or census, most people will identify with major religions that came from outside the continent, mainly through colonisation.
 There are several reasons for this, the main one being the colonial idea that African religious beliefs and practices are not good enough.
 Religious beliefs and statistics on religious affiliation are difficult to come by since they are often a sensitive topic for governments with mixed religious populations.
 According to the World Book Encyclopedia, Islam and Christianity are the two largest religions in Africa.
+Islam is most prevalent in Northern Africa, and is the state religion of many North African countries, such as Algeria, where 99% of the population practices Islam.
+The majority of people in most governments in Southern, Southeast, and Central Africa, as well as in a sizable portion of the Horn of Africa and West Africa, identify as Christians.
+The Coptic Christians constitute a sizable minority in Egypt, and the Ethiopian Orthodox Church is the largest church in Ethiopia, with 36 million and 51 million adherents.
 According to Encyclopædia Britannica, 45% of the population are Christians, 40% are Muslims, and 10% follow traditional religions.
 A small number of Africans are Hindu, Buddhist, Confucianist, Baháʼí, or Jewish.
 There is also a minority of people in Africa who are irreligious.

 Languages

 By most estimates, well over a thousand languages (UNESCO has estimated around two thousand) are spoken in Africa.
 Most are of African origin, though some are of European or Asian origin.
 Africa is the most multilingual continent in the world, and it is not rare for individuals to fluently speak not only multiple African languages, but one or more European ones as well.
-There are four major language families indigenous to Africa:
+There are four major groups indigenous to Africa: